Coral Patch Seamount: Life

 Many seamounts are biodiversity hotspots, as they interact with ocean currents enhancing the biological productivity around them.
 In the case of the northeast Atlantic seamounts, deep ocean currents are diverted at the seamount inducing upwelling.
 Outcropping rocks permit the settlement of species that would not find suitable substrates on sediment covered seafloor.

 Underwater video has identified a number of animals living on Coral Patch Seamount, but in general animals are rare and corals do not form large colonies.
-These include actinians, anemones, asteroids, barnacles, bivalves, (Note: A number of bivalve species have been first discovered on Coral Patch Seamount, including Ancistrobasis lavaleyei, Basilissopsis vanheugteni, Chrysallida intorta, Fusceulima coralensis, Fusceulima victorhensenae and Papuliscala lydiae.) brachiopods, dendrophylliid corals, Eguchipsammia, Lophelia pertusa and Madrepora oculata corals, crinoids, echinoids, octocorals, and sponges, most of which are attached to bedrock.
+These include actinians, anemones, asteroids, barnacles, bivalves, (Note: A number of bivalve species have been first discovered on Coral Patch Seamount, including Ancistrobasis lavaleyei, Basilissopsis vanheugteni, Chrysallida intorta, Fusceulima coralensis, Fusceulima victorhensenae and Papuliscala lydiae.
+The gastropod Iphitus davidei was discovered on Coral Patch Seamount.) brachiopods, dendrophylliid corals, Eguchipsammia, Lophelia pertusa and Madrepora oculata corals, crinoids, echinoids, octocorals, and sponges, most of which are attached to bedrock.
 Crinoids and hydrozoans settle on corals.
 Mobile animals include annelid serpulids, the crab Mediterranean geryon, the fish Atlantic wreckfish, blackbellied angler, rattails and silver roughy, gastropods and shrimps.
 Most animals on Coral Patch Seamount appear to be suspension feeders.

 The seamount is heavily fished.
 Underwater observations have found numerous fishing lines and other debris from human activity on Coral Patch Seamount.
 Fishing may be the reason why there are few animals on the seamount; a lack of nutrients may be another reason.
 Rocks dredged from Coral Patch Seamount feature evidence of endolithic microorganisms, i.e., microorganisms that live within the rock.
 This evidence may yield cues about the identification of past life on Mars, as the basaltic rocks could be a suitable environment.